 Our Staff and Partners

-Adia Harmon, Program Coordinator, is an impact-driven professional with progressive achievements and ten plus years of experience in the areas of education administration, program management and youth development.
-A skilled writer and lover of everything arts, Adia’s passion for bringing creative visions to life through words and artistic expression has inspired her to share her gift with people of all ages and backgrounds.
-In her role as Program Coordinator, Adia challenges the youth she works with to march fearlessly in the direction of their dreams and believes that in order to truly transform the mindset of young person, you must first get them to recognize and believe in their own power and ability to be successful - not just academically - but in every aspect of their lives.
-Adia earned her Bachelor of Science degree in Business Administration with a concentration in Marketing from the University of Maryland Eastern Shore in Princess Anne, MD.
+A skilled writer, content creator and lover of everything arts, Adia’s passion for bringing creative visions to life through words and artistic expression has inspired her to share her gift with people of all ages and backgrounds.
+In her current role, Adia challenges the youth she works with to march fearlessly in the direction of their dreams and believes that in order to truly transform the mindset of young person, you must first get them to recognize and believe in their own power and ability to be successful - not just academically - but in every aspect of their lives.
 Her greatest aspiration is to impact the lives of youth in ways that are equally inspiring, empowering and transformative.
 Contact Adia at email@example.com.